-9. The notification dated 26.3.2001 provides that tariff revisions during the tariff period on account of capital expenditure within the approved project cost incurred during the tariff period may be entertained by the Commission only if such expenditure exceeds 20% of the approved cost.
+8. The notification dated 26.3.2001 provides that tariff revisions during the tariff period on account of capital expenditure within the approved project cost incurred during the tariff period may be entertained by the Commission only if such expenditure exceeds 20% of the approved cost.
 In all cases, where such expenditure is less than 20%, tariff revision shall be considered in the next tariff period.

-10. The petitioner has not claimed any additional capital expenditure on works for the period after 01.04.2001 in the petition.
-Accordingly, the question of considering additional capitalisation on works does not arise.
+9. The petitioner has not claimed any additional capital expenditure for the period after 01.04.2001 in the petition.
+Accordingly, the additional capitalisation has not been considered.